 SEER– refers to Seasonal Energy Efficiency Ratio and measures the cooling efficiency of an air conditioner or heat pump.
-The higher the number, the more energy efficient the system.
+The higher the number, the more energy-efficient the system.

-For more information about your air conditioner, please visit our website or blog.
 If you’re in our Houston, Texas service area and need air conditioner maintenance or repair (or if you just want to try out your new A/C Lingo Skills,) please give us a call or schedule online.